News and Events

 "We will be creating a comfortable and welcoming environment for dogs awaiting adoption and shelter visitors alike." says Executive Director, Carmine DiCenso.
 "It will be designed to reflect the modern standards and practices of animal welfare and more importantly, will maximize the dogs health and psychological well-being".

-In 2013, PARL assisted over 3,000 animals in need and hopes to help many more in 2014.
-Since 1913, PARL has been a 501(c)(3) non-profit organization that serves Rhode Island and beyond.
+Since 1913, PARL has been a not-for-profit organization that serves Rhode Island and beyond.
 It relies solely on the generosity and donations of individuals and businesses in the community and receives no federal or state funding.
+In 2015, PARL has assisted over 3,000 animals in need and hopes to help many more in 2016.

 This effort is not just about sheltering animals, but also setting a new direction for the Providence Animal Rescue League as it relates to animal welfare.
 The end vision of this project is to ensure that every animal PARL cares for is comfortable, clean, healthy and a step away from a loving family."